ICARION-Project/ICARION/docs/ROADMAP_POST_LEGACY.md

 **Lower Priority Enhancements:**

-1. **Temperature-Dependent Cross Sections**
-   - Currently: Fixed σ(T)
-   - Enhancement: σ(T, E_collision)
+1. **Validate space charge implementation**
+   - Ensure correct Poisson solver behavior in single gas environments
+   - There are multiple functions already for space charge, but validation is pending and it is not clear how they interact with each other.

+2. **Field Array Import**
+   - Support importing E field maps from external solvers (COMSOL, ANSYS)
+   - Interpolation schemes for arbitrary geometries
-   - Use case: High-field IMS, ion heating effects
+   - Use case: Complex ion optics not easily modeled analytically

-2. **Ion-Ion Interactions**
-   - Currently: Only Coulomb repulsion (via space charge)
-   - Enhancement: Direct ion-ion collisions
-   - Use case: Charge reduction, proton transfer

 3. **Surface Interactions**
    - Currently: Hard-wall boundaries
-   - Enhancement: Sticking coefficient, sputtering
+   - Enhancement: Sticking coefficient, reflecting boundaries, not for now sputtering
    - Use case: Detector efficiency, ion loss modeling

 **Decision Point:** Implement only if needed for specific scientific questions